zabulus/core/builds/install/arch-specific/win32/Readme.txt

  o DO NOT install this version if you have never used Firebird before.
 Use Firebird v1.5.2 instead.

+ o If you have been testing earlier Alpha releases please make sure you read the installation readme and the release notes.

 Features in this release (all platforms)